Leland Turbo: The first agent eliminated from Cars 2

 FAQ

-- Does the Leland Turbo appear for a long time in Cars 2?
+- Does Leland Turbo appear for long in Cars 2?
 No, only a few seconds.

 - Is he really dead?
-Yes, he is found compacted into a cube on the oil platform .
+Yes, he is found compacted into a cube on the oil rig.

-- Does he have an important function despite his short stay?
+- Does he have an important role despite his brief appearance?
 Yes, he triggers the espionage plot.

-- Is its design based on a real car?
-The inspiration is close to a Jaguar E-Type , a fictional Runwell Type SR model.
+- Is his design based on a real car?
+Inspired by a Jaguar E-Type, fictional model Runwell Type SR.

 Conclusion

-Leland Turbo makes a very brief appearance in Cars 2 , but his fate leaves a strong impression .
-His transmission sets the action in motion, and his death (symbolized by the compacted cube ) immediately establishes the atmosphere of espionage and danger that permeates the entire film.
-To continue with the new generation of Piston Cup cars, also explore Aaron Clocker and Barry DePedal .
+Leland Turbo appears very briefly in Cars 2, but his fate leaves a strong impression.
+His transmission launches the action, and his death (symbolized by the compacted cube) immediately establishes the atmosphere of espionage and danger that runs throughout the film.
+To continue with the new generation of the Piston Cup, also explore Aaron Clocker and Barry DePedal.